lhr-solar/BPS/Docs/source/Software/BSP.rst

 ================================

 Purpose
-    The purpose of this code is to send and recieve CAN messages.
+    The purpose of this code is to send and recieve :term:`CAN <CAN Bus>` messages.

 Usage
     Function usage is declared in the ``BSP_CAN.h file``.
-When using these functions in the RTOS, pend and post must occur before and after the functions are called.
-The resources used for pend and post can be seen in the CANBus.c driver documentation(insert link here).
+When using these functions in the :term:`RTOS <RTOS>`, pend and post must occur before and after the functions are called.
+The resources used for pend and post can be seen in the ``CANBus.c`` driver :ref:`documentation <CAN Driver>`.

 Additional Considerations
-    It also contains a queue for messages that are recieved on the CAN bus that has a depth of 10.
+    It also contains a :term:`queue <Queue>` for messages that are recieved on the CAN bus that has a depth of 10.
     This queue cannot be accessed outside the file.
 If the queue exceeds it's limit, we will lose messages.